Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 Special circumstances — Although SLNB has been performed in the following special circumstances, its use remains controversial and not universally accepted .

 Neoadjuvant chemotherapy — Neoadjuvant systemic therapy is the accepted approach for women with locally advanced breast cancer, women with inflammatory breast cancer, and women who have operable breast cancer but desire breast-conserving surgery.
 It is controversial whether SLNB or ALND should be performed and whether it should be performed prior to or following the completion of neoadjuvant chemotherapy in such patients.
+This issue is further discussed elsewhere.
 (See "General principles of neoadjuvant therapy for breast cancer", section on 'Node evaluation'.)

 Multicentric disease — Multicentric disease is not a contraindication to SLNB .
 Studies of breast lymphatic drainage indicate that all quadrants of the breast drain into the same lymph node(s) [23,24].
 Thus, subareolar and intradermal (rather than peritumoral) injection of radiolabeled colloid or blue dye make SLNB feasible for patients with multicentric disease [23,25-27].
 (See "Sentinel lymph node biopsy in breast cancer: Techniques".)